Foot Locker plummets, drags down peers, on forecast cut, dividend pause

 Aug 23 (Reuters) - Shares of Foot Locker FL.N cratered over 30% in premarket trading on Wednesday, and dragged down those of its rivals, after the retailer lowered its annual forecasts as it reels from weaker consumer demand in the face of still-high inflation.

-The athletic-wear retailer also missed expectations for quarterly sales, said it would pause its dividend payouts and flagged softer demand in July, which is typically when back-to-school shopping starts.
+The athletic-wear retailer, which also missed quarterly sales expectations, said it would pause its quarterly dividend payouts beyond October, and flagged softer demand in July — typically when back-to-school shopping starts.

-"We did see a softening in trends in July and are adjusting our 2023 outlook to allow us to best compete for price-sensitive consumers," CEO Mary Dillon said.
+The lowered 2023 forecast would help "compete for price-sensitive consumers", according to Foot Locker CEO Mary Dillon.

+The company had in May said it would bank on higher discounts to appeal to inflation-pinched back-to-school shoppers.

+A Deloitte report showed that spending on apparel was likely to fall 14% as back-to-school shoppers prioritized essentials.

+"The athletic segment has broadly slowed in the U.S...
+Foot Locker on top of that has company-specific issues with the repositioning of its banners, mainly Champs, which is further dragging results," said Cristina Fernandez, analyst at Telsey Advisory Group.

-The shares of the company's larger rivals Nike NKE.N, Dick's Sporting Goods DKS.N and Under Armour fell between 2% and 4% in premarket trade.
-Shares of European peers Adidas ADSGn.DE and Puma PUMG.DE skidded 4% to 6%.
+The weak forecast from Foot Locker dragged shares of peers Nike NKE.N, Dick's Sporting Goods DKS.N and Under Armour down between 2% and 4% before the bell.
+Shares of European peers Adidas ADSGn.DE and Puma PUMG.DE skid 4% to 6%.

-Foot Locker's warnings kept the pressure on sportswear retailers after they tumbled on Tuesday when Dick's Sporting Goods also cut its full-year profit targets, slammed by hits to its margins from retail theft.
+Dick's Sporting Goods on Tuesday also cut its full-year profit targets, slammed by hits to its margins from retail theft.

-Foot Locker also said its quarter was hit by inventory shrink, or retail theft, and steeper discounts.
-Its second-quarter gross margins slumped 460 basis points.
+Foot Locker's second quarter also took a hit from inventory shrink, or retail theft, and steeper discounts.
+Its gross margins slumped 460 basis points.

 Investors, analysts question Nike’s wholesale strategy amid gloomy North American spending https://www.reuters.com/business/retail-consumer/investors-analysts-question-nikes-wholesale-strategy-amid-gloomy-n-american-2023-06-30/